 + a serving of granola, if I have some Love Grown Foods on hand!

-- 1/2 c Oatmeal + banana + pb or honey and cinnamon (if I didn’t eat this pre-run)
+- 1/2 c Oatmeal + banana + pb and cinnamon (unless I had this before the run)

 - Larabar or Trail mix

 - Orange + 1/2 bagel and/or pretzels (at post-race fuel stations)